curegit/precure-stylegan-ada/README.md

 ## Model Zoo

-We provide these distributable trained generators on common datasets in the `models` folder.
+We provide these pre-trained generators on common datasets in the `models` folder.

 - Flickr-Faces-HQ
 - Animal Faces-HQ (conditional)